Paczesiowa/hsenv/README.md

 > source .hsenv/bin/activate
 ```

 That's it!
-Now it's possible to use all regular Haskell tools like usual,
+Now it's possible to use all regular Haskell tools like usual, but
-but it won't affect your global/system's Haskell environment, and also
+it won't affect your global/system Haskell environment, and also your per-user
-your per-user environment (from ~/.cabal and ~/.ghc) will stay the same.
+environment (from ~/.cabal and ~/.ghc) will stay the same.
+All cabal-installed
-All cabal-installed packages will be private to this environment,
+packages will be private to this environment, and the external environments
-and also the external environments (global and user) will not affect it
-(this environment will only inherit very basic packages,
+(global and user) will not affect it (this environment will only inherit very
-mostly ghc and Cabal and their deps).
+basic packages, mostly ghc and Cabal and their deps).

-When you're done working with this environment, enter command 'deactivate_hsenv',
+When you're done working with this environment, enter command `deactivate_hsenv`,
 or just close the current shell (with exit).

 ```